-Saline solution helps maintain your natural balance and promotes quick healing.
-The easiest and safest saline is sterile Wound Wash Saline, available at grocery stores and pharmacies near the bandages.
+1. Sterile saline solution helps maintain your natural balance and promotes quick healing.
+The easiest and safest saline is sterile Wound Wash saline (also available at grocery and drug stores).
 It is sold in a pressurized can.
-Do not accidentally purchase antibiotic saline, contact cleaning solutions, or soaking/enzyme solutions.
+Do not purchase antibiotic saline, contact cleaning solutions, or soaking/enzyme solutions.

 How to care for your piercing

 ALWAYS WASH YOUR HANDS BEFORE TOUCHING YOUR BODY PIERCING!

 SALINE cleanse to remove any accumulated lymph (“crusties”) from the exposed jewelry and surrounding skin.
 Spray saline directly on both sides of the piercing.
 To remove particularly stubborn crusties, soak a gauze pad or clean paper towel with saline and gently wipe the skin or jewelry clean.
 There is no need to turn the jewelry or intentionally work the saline inside the piercing; the less movement, the happier the piercing!